ICE Holds | Wrongful Deportation Civil Rights Lawyer

 How do wrongful deportations occur?

-Wrongful deportation occurs when overzealous ICE agents, overburdened court judges, and other immigration staff fail to properly document and affirm a person’s citizenship status.
+Wrongful deportation occurs when ICE agents, court judges, and other immigration staff fail to properly document and affirm a person’s citizenship status.
 Experts estimate that immigration officials deport hundreds of U.S. citizens every year.
 However, there is no real count because ICE does not keep a record of deportations.
 There are several reasons the government will begin deportation or removal proceedings against you.
 In many cases, wrongful deportations occur because of bureaucratic failures.
 ICE agents, prosecutors, and judges will ignore proclamations of citizenship without properly investigating the individual’s claims.

 Citizens can end up on ICE’s radar in the following ways: